Casehero

 Legal:

-Increased regulation: Department of Justice was against the merger of American Airlines and US Airways because of anti-competition.
-They were made to sell 34 slots at LaGuardia Airport and 86 slots in Reagan National Airport for $381 million.
-Low-cost carriers could only take these slots as per the Department of Justice to put a check on the oligopoly of traditional carriers of this market.
+Increased regulation: The Department of Justice was against the merger of American Airlines and US Airways because of anti-competition.
+They were made to sell 34 slots at LaGuardia Airport and 86 slots at Reagan National Airport for $381 million.

-2. Conduct Porter’s 5 forces analysis to identify the industry’s profit potential?
+2. Conduct Porter’s 5 forces analysis to identify the industry’s profit potential.

 Bargaining power of suppliers